top of page

 Political changemakers often face isolation, burnout, and tough systems.
 That’s why we don’t just fund—we back people with connection, visibility, and strategic support.

-Grantees join a community of peers, get hands-on help with storytelling and strategy, and gain exposure across our network—including the 90+ members of the Political Leadership Entrepreneur Network.
+Grantees join a community of peers, get hands-on help with storytelling, strategy and tracking impact, and gain exposure across our network—including the 100+ members of the Political Leadership Entrepreneur Network.

 Depending on their goals, we also offer tailored support like capacity-building and key introductions.
 We share insights through research reports and events to strengthen the broader ecosystem.
 This isn’t just a grant—it’s a partnership to build better politics.